JunfeiWU/JunfeiWu.github.io/index.md

 [Prof. Tandong Yao](http://tdyao.itpcas.ac.cn/).
 For two years since graduation, I have been severing as data product manager in DiDi Global Company, which is the largest Internet company in China that provides online taxi booking services, with a market value of 20 billion US dollars.

+With over seven years of studying physical geography, I have gained substantial experience in climate change, remote sensing, hydrological modeling, and fieldwork, and I have published two papers.
+I am passionate about researching how short-term environmental changes, such as climate change and natural hazards, impact communities and individuals.
+My goal is to highlight these risks and contribute to developing innovative solutions and strategies for improving resilience.

 I love challenging myslef and learn something new.
 I am very interested in data-related fields and have done a lot of projects in the past.
 I hope to utilize my professional knowledge to solve more social issues to make the world better.